 For HS Teachers and Administrators Interested in Becoming a Liaison

-- Communicate with undergraduate mentors, especially to coordinate high school visits
+- Coordinate with UCI mentors for high school visits

-- Connect your administration or transportation office to DIRHA staff so they may collect insurance certificates
+- Connect your administration or transportation office to ECHO staff so they may collect insurance certificates, if necessary

-- Keep DIRHA staff informed regarding feedback and student engagement with material
+- Keep ECHO staff informed regarding feedback or concerns

-Please contact us at dirha@uci.edu for details on how this program can benefit your campus.
+Please contact Dr. Teresa Neighbors at dirha@uci.edu for details on how this program can benefit your campus

 - Support and encourage new high school student participants

-- Develop and maintain relationships with and provide assistance and support for high school student participants
+- Develop and maintain relationships with, serve as a resource to, and provide assistance and support for high school participants

-- Help facilitate and encourage attendance to all DIRHA sessions
+- Help facilitate and encourage attendance to all ECHO sessions

 - Participate in training, programs and activities